gasparian/multiclass-semantic-segmentation/README.md

 *tsharpen is just (x_0^t + ... +x_i^t)/N*

 I use simple arithmetic mean, but you can try, for instance, geometric mean, tsharpen and etc.
-As the post-processing step, I detect and replace clusters of certain area with background class, which leads to "jitter" effect on small and far masks (check out `/utils/utils.py-->DropClusters`).
+As the post-processing step, I detect and replace clusters of a certain area with background class, which leads to a "jitter" effect on small and far masks (check out `/utils/utils.py-->DropClusters`).

 ### Training results

-Here I took the best of the 40 epochs of training on 2x down-sized images (512x1024) for 2 and 8 classes and 8x down-sized images for 20 classes (to fir the batch into GPU's memory).
+Here I took the best of the 40 epochs of training on 2x down-sized images (512x1024) for 2 and 8 classes and 8x down-sized images for 20 classes (to fit the batch into GPU's memory).
 Models for 2-8 classes were trained in two stages: on smaller images at first - 256x512 and then only 2x resized - 512x1024.

 Dice metric comparison table: